26.1 - 25.8.24

 The Length of the Horizon presents a delicate flower on a pedestal bathed in a vibrant yellow environment.
 The vivid yellow alludes not only to the sunlight required for a plant to grow, but also to stereotypical representations of cheerful tropical sunshine.
 Showcased are Kiwanga’s two paper versions of the peacock flower (Caesalpinia pulcherrima), with its characteristic green leaves, orange-yellow flowers and long, red stamens.
 Meticulously rendered at two different stages of growth, they reveal the contrasting historical uses of the flower.
 Reputed to induce abortion, the decorative plant was a means of resistance and self-determination for people living in the conditions of slavery and indigenous populations in Suriname.
 Beautifully crafted in paper, Kiwanga’s work alludes also to a pastime in Victorian England, where women of means would craft paper flowers, to decorate their homes.
 Spotlighting this ornamental plant, Kiwanga lays bare the stark contrast in living conditions between women in imperial England and those living in a colonial territory like Suriname.

-Kiwanga, who has a degree in anthropology and comparative religion, makes poetic work exploring how objects detached from their original function are given new life in the exhibition space.
-Handled and displayed, they are distanced from their everyday use and their place in production.
+Trained as an anthropologist and religious studies scholar, Kiwanga explores in her poetic works how objects are detached from their original function and given new life in the exhibition space—handled, displayed, and distanced from their everyday use and their role in production.

-This exhibition is created in partnership with Kunstmuseum Wolfsburg in Germany.
-It is accompanied by a comprehensive, richly illustrated catalogue in Danish and English, featuring essays by Cecilia Alemani, Uta Ruhkamp, Julie Pellegrin, Andreas Beitin and Marie Laurberg.
-The catalogue is distributed internationally by Verlag der Buchhandlung Walther und Franz König, and is available in CC’s shop.
+The exhibition is created in collaboration with Kunstmuseum Wolfsburg in Germany and is accompanied by a comprehensive, richly illustrated catalog in Danish and English, featuring texts by Cecilia Alemani, Uta Ruhkamp, Julie Pellegrin, Andreas Beitin, and CC’s director, Marie Laurberg.
+It is internationally distributed by Verlag der Buchhandlung Wather und Franz König and available for sale at CC’s shop.

 About Kapwani Kiwanga